DSH - Patton: Family and Friend Resources

 - Please visit www.connectnetwork.com or call (888) 428-1845

-- Patient’s 7-digit Patton ID number is required to deposit funds by phone or website
+- Input Patient’s ID by adding “8” in front of the 7-digit Patton ID number as required to deposit funds by phone or website.

 - This will allow your family or friend to use the money you deposit toward canteen, vending, and/or purchase items from outside vendors.